clvruiz/hello-world/README.md

 # hello-world
-first GitHub repository
+First GitHub repository
-hi, my name is Clara
+Hi, my name is Clara.
-I like cats and puppies, I love to hug them and make funny noises I like to eat ice cream and desserts
+I'm a chemical engineer, but a programming enthusiast